 All four options purposefully do not include having students back into the building to avoid asbestos exposure.
 RE-1 won a $22.7 million grant from Colorado State Department of Education’s Excellent Schools Today (BEST) in order to make this project happen.
 The grant was awarded based on the district officials’ application saying the building was not safe for students.

 The task force subcommittees will investigate district finances, repurposing the retired MCHS, abating asbestos, demolishing the building, and long-term plans for the site next Thursday.
-The survey was released on Friday at http://www.cortez.k12.co.us/.
+Montezuma-Cortez School District RE-1 released the survey on Friday.